 In Illinois, when a spouse spends money for non-marital purposes, we call it dissipation.
 Amounts dissipated are essentially put back into the marital pot to be divided.
 The timing of the spending, the status of the marriage when the funds were spent, the purpose of the spending, and the amounts spent all help to determine whether certain expenses are dissipation.

-My spouse, shortly after I filed suit for divorce, moved out of our house and took his girlfriend on a two-week vacation to Hawaii.
-He charged the travel, room, food, and bought gifts for his girlfriend, putting the expenses on his credit card.
+My husband, shortly after I filed suit for divorce, moved out of our house and took his girlfriend on a two-week vacation to Hawaii.
+He charged the travel, room, food, and bought gifts for his girlfriend–putting the expenses on his credit card.
 He paid this off with a bonus that he received.
 Am I entitled to recover any of this money?

 Yes.
 Property acquired during the marriage (except for things such as gifts or inheritance) belongs to the marriage, including the husband’s bonus.
 Think of it all as going into the marital pot.
 And the divorce court divides that marital pot between the spouses.

 The legal term for one spending money on this vacation is dissipation.
-Illinois law defines dissipation as the use of marital property (or funds coming from marital property) for a spouse’s own benefit, or for a purpose unrelated to the marriage, after the marriage began undergoing an irretrievable breakdown.
-See the Gitlin Law Firm’s article regarding the timing of dissipation as well as the three-year and the five-year cut-off periods prior to a divorce.
+Illinois law defines dissipation as the use of marital property (or funds coming from marital property) for only one spouse’s own benefit (or for a purpose unrelated to the marriage) after the marriage began undergoing an irretrievable breakdown.
+See the Gitlin Law Firm’s article regarding the timing of dissipation as well as the three-year and five-year cut-off periods before the divorce.

 What does it take to prove that there was an irretrievable breakdown of the marriage at the time my spouse dissipated the funds?

-The filing of a suit for divorce is obvious evidence of a breakdown of the marriage.
+Filing for divorce obviously reflects the breakdown of the marriage.
+But the marriage can begin undergoing an irretrievable breakdown some time before the actual divorce filing.
 A spouse moving out of the marital residence because of marital discord also reflects an irretrievable breakdown of the marriage.

-In one case, the trial court held that when the wife stopped cooking for the husband there was such a breakdown, but the appellate court disagreed and ruled that the irretrievable breakdown did not occur until the time when the wife filed for divorce.
+In one case, the trial court held that there was a breakdown when the wife stopped cooking for the husband.
+But the appellate court disagreed and ruled that the irretrievable breakdown did not occur until the wife filed for divorce.

-There was also a case holding that there was no breakdown in the marriage because the parties continued to engage in sexual relations, and the breakdown did not happen until the wife filed her petition for divorce.
+There was also a case holding that there was no breakdown in the marriage because the parties continued to engage in sexual relations, and the breakdown did not happen until the wife petitioned for divorce.

-What’s often helpful is for there to be a milestone so that the court can conclude that from a certain date forward a threshold had been met indicating that the marriage then began undergoing an irreconcilable breakdown.
+What’s helpful is for there to be a milestone.
+That way, the court can conclude that from a certain date forward, the couple has passed a threshold that reflects the marriage has truly begun undergoing an irreconcilable breakdown.

 The 3 and 5-Year Rule: My spouse has been losing money gambling for almost our entire 14-year marriage.
 Isn’t that dissipation?

-My husband moved out, stopped paying mortgage and the house was foreclosed.
+My husband moved out, stopped paying the mortgage, and our house was foreclosed.

 Yes.
 The fact that there were irreconcilable differences in the marriage was established when the husband moved out.
 Since he had enough funds to pay the mortgage but did not, and the house was lost as a result, the court can find the loss of equity to be dissipation.
-(Equity in a house is the difference between its fair market value and the mortgage.)
-Also, the claims must meet the test that it happened within three years after you knew or should have known about it.
+(Equity is the difference between its fair market value and the mortgage.)
+Also, the claims must meet the test that they occurred within three years after you knew or should have known about them.

 What are other illustrations of dissipation?